Overview

 funds (described in each fund prospectus) to their shareholders.
 These fees will include, but are

-will likely be transaction charges involved with purchasing or selling of securities.
-Client will
+Further, there will likely be transaction charges involved with purchasing or selling of securities.

-incur and Advisor does not share in any portion of the additional brokerage fees/transaction
+Client will incur and Advisor does not share in any portion of the additional brokerage

-charges or custody fees imposed by the custodian holding the client funds or securities.
-The
+fees/transaction charges or custody fees imposed by the custodian holding the client funds or

-client should review all fees charged by money market funds, Advisor and others to fully
+securities.
+The client should review all fees charged by money market funds, Advisor and others

 A client could invest in a mutual fund or ETFs directly without the services of the